mikepapadim/llama2.tornadovm.java/README.md

-# An extesion to Llama2.java implementation accelerated onto GPUs with TornadoVM
+# An extension to Llama2.java implementation accelerated onto GPUs with TornadoVM

 This repository provides an implementation of [llama2.java](https://github.com/mukel/llama2.java), extended to use the Vector API and [TornadoVM](https://github.com/beehive-lab/TornadoVM) for acceleration.
 Additionally, developers can optionally run with three different vector types, Vector4, Vector8 or Vector16, optimized by TornadoVM.